RohitJaiswal01/Power-Bi-Dashboard/README.md

 Despite of low calls in week 5 there has been decrease in FCR%, suggesting the calls are not the reasons for FCR decline in week 5.

+Identification of insights through analysis and presentation by storytelling through dashboard and reports.

+Conclusion and suggestions to improve the performance of the process with key areas to focus.